Geeklog-Core/test-framework/README.txt

     These will implement the PHPUnit framework and Geeklog's framework config file.

-3) Now, require the class you are writing a test for, i.e: require_once getPath('root').'system/lib-mbyte.php';
+3) Now, require the class you are writing a test for, e.g: require_once getPath('root').'system/lib-mbyte.php';

     If you are using the XML database, add this line: